YU-Zhejian/art_modern/docs/Install.md

 ### Essential Tools for Building

 You need either [GNU BinUtils](https://www.gnu.org/software/binutils/) or [LLVM BinUtils Replacements](https://llvm.org/docs/CommandGuide/#gnu-binutils-replacements) to perform assembling and linking.
+Under normal circumstances they should come together with your compiler if you install them using your package management systems.
 The latter may require additional CMake variables to be set.

 For C library, this project works on [GNU C Library](https://www.gnu.org/software/libc/) and [MUSL C Library](https://musl.libc.org/).
 Other C libraries are not tested.

+For Apple macOS X, FreeBSD, and Alpine Linux users: Please install [GNU CoreUtils](https://www.gnu.org/software/coreutils/), [GNU Bash](https://www.gnu.org/software/bash/) and [GNU Make](https://www.gnu.org/software/make) as your original system tools shipped with the operating system/BusyBox may **NOT** work.

 ## Using CMake Building System